aljoxo/Arisen/Documentation/Gameplay Guide.md

 Arisen seeks to provide the player with lightweight systems from which to build their character off of, while this can be argued to detract from some of the RPG elements, it helps maintain the approach to balance that the list has.
  - [Adamant](https://www.nexusmods.com/skyrimspecialedition/mods/30191) and the [Hand to Hand](https://www.nexusmods.com/skyrimspecialedition/mods/59790) addon for the perk trees.
 Perks have been tweaked to ensure they meld better with the rest of the gameplay in the list.
  - [Phylogeny](https://www.nexusmods.com/skyrimspecialedition/mods/44371) is the race mod of choice for the list.
  - A mashup of [Constellations](https://www.nexusmods.com/skyrimspecialedition/mods/43763) and [Mundus](https://www.nexusmods.com/skyrimspecialedition/mods/33411) provide the standing stone buffs.
+For more information see the [Standing Stones](LINK) section.
  - [Sacrilege](https://www.nexusmods.com/skyrimspecialedition/mods/42408) and [Growl](https://www.nexusmods.com/skyrimspecialedition/mods/31245) overhaul Vampires and Werewolves.
  - [Forceful Tongue](https://www.nexusmods.com/skyrimspecialedition/mods/36276), [Dragonborn](https://www.nexusmods.com/skyrimspecialedition/mods/41950), [Sil Gahrot](https://www.nexusmods.com/skyrimspecialedition/mods/52007), and [True Teacher Durnehviir](https://www.nexusmods.com/skyrimspecialedition/mods/44969) improve the progression and learning of Shouts.
  - [Honed Metal](https://www.nexusmods.com/skyrimspecialedition/mods/61015) provides the player a new gold sink and a way to improve their gear without over investing into crafting trees.